MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - For development/testing (dev/test) workloads, use the [Enterprise Dev/Test](/azure/cost-management-billing/manage/ea-portal-administration#enterprise-devtest-offer) offer, where available.
 Ensure you comply with the [terms of use](https://azure.microsoft.com/offers/ms-azr-0148p/).

 - Don't ignore notification emails sent to the notification account email address.
-Microsoft sends important EA prompts to this account.
+Microsoft sends important Enterprise Agreement prompts to this account.

-- Don't move or rename an EA account in Azure AD.
+- Don't move or rename an Enterprise Agreement account in Azure AD.

-- Periodically audit the Azure EA portal to review who has access, and when possible, avoid using a Microsoft account.
+- Periodically audit the Azure enterprise portal to review who has access, and when possible, avoid using a Microsoft account.

-- [Enable both **DA View Charges** and **AO View Charges** on every EA enrollment](/azure/cost-management-billing/costs/assign-access-acm-data#enable-access-to-costs-in-the-azure-portal) to allow users with the correct permissions to view Azure cost management data.
+- [Enable both **DA View Charges** and **AO View Charges** on every Enterprise Agreement enrollment](/azure/cost-management-billing/costs/assign-access-acm-data#enable-access-to-costs-in-the-azure-portal) to allow users with the correct permissions to view Azure cost management data.

 ## Plan for the Microsoft Customer Agreement service